maxloopinmok/weekly-report/18 - 2025 Monday September 1 to Sunday September 7.md

 ## Parts of books I had read when I can't sleep
-- 2022 Smart Brevity
-- 2025 Adult Learning
 - 2025 Successful AI Product Creation - A 9-Step Framework
-- 2013 How to Fail at Almost Everything and Still Win Big
 - 2022 87 Ways to Make $100 daily Online
-- 2025 Shelf Life
-- 2022 Adult Oral Health - Dental Care and Tips for Adults
-- 2022 Oral Health and Dental Care in the Ageing Population
-- 2013 Holistic Dental Care
 - 2009 100 Great Business Ideas
 - 2019 Startup 500 Business Ideas
 - 2022 Zero to IPO - Over USD1 Trillion of Actionable Advice from the World's Most Successful Entrepreneurs